Cryoglobulinemia: Type I cryoglobulinemic disease

-Treatment of Type I disease is generally directed towards treating the underlying pre-malignant or malignant disorder (see plasma cell dyscrasia, Waldenström's macroglobulinemia, and chronic lymphocytic leukemia).
-This involves appropriate chemotherapy regimens which may include bortezomib (promotes cell death by apoptosis in cells accumulating immunoglobulins) in patients with monoclonal immunoglobulin-induced kidney failure and rituximab (antibody directed against CD20 surface antigen-bearing lymphocytes) in patients with Waldenstroms macroglobulonemia).
+Treatment of Type I disease is generally directed towards treating the underlying pre-malignant or malignant disorder (such as plasma cell dyscrasia, Waldenström's macroglobulinemia, and chronic lymphocytic leukemia).
+This involves appropriate chemotherapy regimens which may include bortezomib (which promotes cell death by apoptosis in cells accumulating immunoglobulins) in patients with monoclonal immunoglobulin-induced kidney failure and rituximab (an antibody directed against CD20 surface antigen-bearing lymphocytes) in patients with Waldenstroms macroglobulinemia.
+Plasma exchanges may also be used.
+Bortezomib, anti-CD38 drugs such as daratumumab and isatuximab or immunosuppression with lenalidomide or thalidomide may be used in IgA or IgG disease, but treatment strategies are not well established and based on limited data or expert opinion.

+Treating the underlying malignancy in type 1 disease is associated with symptom improvement and a 50% rate of resolution of cryoglobulins.

+The 5 year survival rate of type 1 disease has been relatively unchanged, ranging from 77-83% from 1983 to 2018.

 Type II and III cryoglobulinemic disease

 Treatment of mixed cryoglobulinemic disease is, similar to type I disease, directed toward treating any underlying disorder.
 This includes malignant (particularly Waldenström's macroglobulinemia in type II disease), infectious, or autoimmune diseases in type II and III disease.
-Recently, evidence of hepatitis C infection has been reported in the majority of mixed disease cases with rates being 70-90% in areas with high incidences of hepatitis C. The most effective therapy for hepatitis C-associated cryoglobulinemic disease consists of a combination of anti-viral drugs, pegylated INFα and ribavirin; depletion of B cells using rituximab in combination with antiviral therapy or used alone in patients refractory to antiviral therapy has also proven successful in treating the hepatitis C-associated disease.
-Data on the treatment of infectious causes other than hepatitis C for the mixed disease are limited.
+The most effective therapy for hepatitis C-associated cryoglobulinemic disease consists of a combination of anti-viral drugs directed against hepatitis C and rituximab can be added to deplete B cells in severe or refractory disease.
+Data on the treatment of infectious causes other than hepatitis C for mixed disease are limited.
 A current recommendation treats the underlying disease with appropriate antiviral, anti-bacterial, or anti-fungal agents, if available; in cases refractory to an appropriate drug, the addition of immunosuppressive drugs to the therapeutic regimen may improve results.
-Mixed cryoglobulinemic disease associated with autoimmune disorders is treated with immunosuppressive drugs: combination of a corticosteroid with either cyclophosphamide, azathioprine, or mycophenolate or combination of a corticosteroid with rituximab have been used successfully to treated mixed disease associated with autoimmune disorders.
+Mixed cryoglobulinemic disease associated with autoimmune disorders is treated with immunosuppressive drugs: a combination of a corticosteroid with either cyclophosphamide, azathioprine, or mycophenolate or combination of a corticosteroid with rituximab have been used successfully to treat mixed cryoglobulinemic disease associated with autoimmune disorders.